 The Chagrin Falls Performing Arts Academy is a college preparatory program for high school juniors and seniors.
 Juniors are encouraged to attend in the morning but accommodations may be made for juniors to attend in the afternoon; seniors are required to be in the afternoon session.
 The Academy is an accredited, half-day high school program which takes place during school hours.
-The program will consist of acting, theatre, voice, voice for the stage and tech theatre training and performance education.
-This will include daily acting classes, plus classes in voice, movement, musical theatre, technical theatre, stage combat, makeup, history, vocal training, and audition labs.
+The program will consist of acting, theater, voice, voice for the stage and tech theater training and performance education.
+This will include daily acting classes, plus classes in voice, movement, musical theater, technical theater, stage combat, makeup, history, vocal training, and audition labs.
 The acting class will consist of sessions of improvisation, scene study, Shakespeare, Styles physical technique, acting for the camera and two years studying Stanislavski technique.
 The voice class will include vocal exercises, dialects and monologues.
-There will be fully mounted productions and student plays along with special workshops led by guest artists from the professional theatre.
-The Academy produces eight productions a year.
-Students need only participate in one show a year.
-Students may audition for as many as fit their schedule.
-Students auditioning must clear their schedule to accommodate rehearsals and productions.
-Students must provide their own transportation to after school and evening events.
+There will be fully mounted productions and student plays along with special workshops led by guest artists from the professional theater.